I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Megatron would normally come up with schemes of stealing Earth's energy in order to fuel his ambitions of conquest.
 The Autobots then try to stop him from accomplishing that.
 This simple plot was mostly what the show revolved around.

 The Transformers came from the Microman and Diaclone toys that were imported from Japan.
 A lot of them underwent color changes and were given names and personalities in order to sell better in the American market.
 Hasbro collaborated with Marvel in order to do this.

 The collaboration was an astounding success and has created a cartoon with a backstory and a canon.
 Generic transforming robots gained character and personality.
 Optimus Prime became the selfless and compassionate Autobot leader.
 Megatron became the tyrant hellbent on conquest.
 Starscream became the treacherous second in command of the Decepticon army.

 Though the show was created primarily to sell toys, the show has gained a following that spanned three decades.

 Why is it Memorable?

-Giant robots were a big thing in the 1980's as shows like Challenge of the GoBots, Voltron and Robotech proliferated the airwaves.
-What made the Transformers stand out is that aside from the robots having sentience, each robot has a unique and memorable personality.
+Giant robots were a big thing in the 1980s as shows like Challenge of the GoBots, Voltron and Robotech proliferated the airwaves.
+What made Transformers stand out is that aside from the robots having sentience, each robot has a unique and memorable personality.

 The Transformers were given human-like qualities and were in no way perfect.
 The robots were as fallible as any normal person.

 The transformations were also very diverse.
-Robots could transform from anything from a truck to a city to a dinosaur to a car.
+Robots could transform from anything, such as from a truck to a city, to a dinosaur, or to a car.

 G.I.Joe is comprised of the most elite soldiers in the world.
 They are a specially trained force created to combat the terroristic threat of COBRA.